Canon 1200D vs Nikon D800

 Feature comparison: Canon 1200D vs Nikon D800

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1200D and the D800 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D800 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D800 has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Nikon D800 along with similar information for a selection of comparators.

 One feature that is present on the D800, but is missing on the 1200D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.